wlh18/html-css-1/README.md

 * Student can use img tags to bring in pictures
 * Student can use a tags to route to another webpage
 * Student can use link tags to bring in CSS files
-* Student can use and describe inline, inline-block, and block level elements (?)
+* Student can use and describe inline, inline-block, and block level elements (new)
-* Student can use the class and id attributes (?)
+* Student can use the class and id attributes (new)
-* Student can utilize and understand the benefits of semantic HTML (?)
+* Student can utilize and understand the benefits of semantic HTML (new)

 </details>